chiselstrike/chiselstrike/docusaurus/docs/Intro/endpoints.md

 }
 ```

-Optionally, your function can that take as a parameter a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request), or the specialized `ChiselRequest`, a subclass with a few convenience fields added.
+Optionally, your function can take as a parameter a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request), or the specialized `ChiselRequest`, a subclass with a few convenience fields added.
 In the following example, we can use the `pathComponents()` method of `ChiselRequest` to implement path-based finding:

 ```typescript title="my-backend/endpoints/onecomment.ts"
 import { BlogComment } from "../models/BlogComment"